-Potrero Hill and Dogpatch feel distinctly different from each other.
-Dogpatch has more warehouses, while Potrero Hill has more old school SF architecture.
+Potrero Hill and Dogpatch have two very distinct feels to them.
+Dogpatch has more warehouses and Potrero is a mix of cottages, mansions, and Victorian houses.
 Dogpatch is mostly flat, and we wouldn’t be surprised if someone proposed a gondola system for Potrero Hill at some point in the past.
-Despite all of this, these neighborhoods are neighbors, or even occupy the same space depending on who you ask, and they both have a lot of great places to eat and drink.
+Despite their differences, these places are neighbors, or even occupy the same space depending on who you ask, and they both have a lot of great places to eat and drink.
 These are our favorites.

 You know Hermione’s bag in Harry Potter, the one that’s magically bottomless and holds clothes, a tent, and probably the Heart of the Ocean diamond?
 If we had that bag, we’d put places like Chez Maman in there just in case we ever needed them.
 This spot is always packed and with good reason - they serve French comfort food here that’s good for everything from weeknight dates and low-key dinners to quiet Sundays when you just need to space out and dive head first into a bowl of French onion soup.